The Family Research Project: A Summaryby

 Awards: Dr. Brown received the Bronze Key Award (1983) and the Humanitarian Award (1984) from the National Council on Alcoholism and the Community Service Award from the California Society for the Treatment of Alcoholism and other Drug Dependencies in 1986.
 In 1991 she received an Academic Specialist Award from the U.S.I.A. to teach in Poland.
 More recently, she received the Norman Zinberg Memorial Award from Harvard University (2000), the Clark Vincent Award from the California Association of Marriage and Family Therapists (2001), and the Janet Geringer Woititz award from Health Communications, Inc. (2005).

-Books and Videos: Dr. Brown is the author of Treating the Alcoholic (Wiley, 1985), and Treating Adult Children of Alcoholics (Wiley, 1988) and Editor of Treating Alcoholism, (Jossey-Bass, 1995.)
-She is coauthor of The Alcoholic Family in Recovery: A Developmental Model (Guilford, 1999), and The Family Recovery Guide (New Harbinger, 2000,) and co-editor of The Handbook of Addiction Treatment for Women (Jossey-Bass, 2002.)
-Her latest book is A Place Called Self: Women, Sobriety and Radical Transformation (Hazelden, 2004.)
-A companion workbook was published in Fall, 2006.
-She has also completed two training videos, Treating Alcoholism in Psychotherapy (with Psychotherapy.net, 1997) and Stages of Family Recovery with Hazelden in 2005.
+Books and Videos: Dr. Brown is the author of Treating the Alcoholic, and Treating Adult Children of Alcoholics, and Editor of Treating Alcoholism, and A Place Called Self: Women, Sobriety and Radical Transformation.
+Her latest book is Speed: Facing our Addiction to Faster and Faster--and Overcoming our Fear of Slowing Down.
+She is coauthor of The Alcoholic Family in Recovery: A Developmental Model, and The Family Recovery Guide and co-editor of The Handbook of Addiction Treatment for Women.
+She has also completed two training videos, Treating Alcoholism in Psychotherapy and Stages of Family Recovery.
 She lectures widely and maintains a private practice.

 • Deepen understanding of the goals and challenges of recovery from drinking once abstinence has been achieved.